AltspaceVR/AltspaceSDK-wiki/Your-First-Altspace-App.md

-This tutorial is a detailed walk-through of the Spinning Cube app from the SDK repo.
+This tutorial is a walk-through of creating the Spinning Cube app from the SDK repo.

-If you want a briefer step-by-step overview, see the [README].
+If you want a briefer overview, see the [README].

 ### Step 1.
 Create your app HTML file